Royal Doulton Tango

 Item Thumbnail Description Diameter Height Colours seen Price estimates

-CS1 Saucer for tea cup Green
+CS1 Saucer for tea cup Black/Green/Green, Black/Orange/Orange

-CP1 Tea plate, square 145mm Green
+CP1 square tea plate in tango orange Tea plate, square 145mm Black/Green/Green, Black/Orange/Orange

 CX1 tango ash tray and match holder Ash tray with match holder.
 This one is a slight anomaly as the transfer is in red with the central dot black.
 The bottom mark is D54*7.
-115mm x 90mm 80mm Orange
+115mm x 90mm 80mm Red/Black/Black

 The Dinner Service (Cream Ware)